freemealsaf/fmaf-cms/content/donate/index.md

 If you prefer Paypal, you can click the button below and optionally choose to cover the processing fee.

 {{< paypalcustom >}}

+## Ingredients and Supplies

+For now, ingredients and supplies can be donated by communicating on the {{< newtablink href="https://www.facebook.com/groups/1740589632829620/" txt="Really Really Free Market Buckhannon, WV Facebook page" >}}.